CiaranMoran27/pands-project2021/README.md

 The following findings were established during this investigation:
 - Data Distribtion
-  - On the species level all features have a nomral distriubtion.
+  - On the species level all features have a normal distriubtion.
   - Petal width data as a whole yielded most overlap, while sepal width yielded the least (i.e better seperation).
   - The petal width data of Setosa species is the only cluster that has full seperation in the iris dataset, however this petal width varaible is correlated with other features.